AurelienMonteillet/dal-dashboard/README.md

 ### Data Flow
 1. A cron job runs `dal_calculation.py` every 2 days
 2. The script collects data from Tezos blockchain using TzKT API
-3. Statistics are calculated and saved to a JSON file
+3. Statistics are calculated and saved to both `data/` directory and `docs/` directory
-4. The JSON file is automatically pushed to GitHub
+4. The JSON file in `docs/` is automatically pushed to GitHub
 5. GitHub Pages serves the static JSON file
 6. The Next.js frontend fetches and visualizes the data